kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 "People learn the most when teaching others." - Peter F. Drucker
 </aside>

 Four your second final assessment, you will work in groups of 4-5 students to carry out a self-directed learning project.
+Your goal is to select a topic that you will learn about, create a learning plan for your group, implement the learning plan, and then submit a 10 minute video lesson teaching the topic to the rest of your classmates.

-During the course, you will complete the following milestones for the group project:
+You will be requried to work on this project throughout the 5 weeks of the course, and there are some milestones that you will need to reach during weeks 2, 3, and 4.

-Week 2: Milestone 1 -  Determine your learning goal and create a group learning plan that distributes responsibilities to different group members.
+- Week 2: Milestone 1 -  Determine your topic, learning goal, and create a group learning plan that distributes responsibilities to different group members.

-Week 3: Milestone 2 - Carry out your learning plan.
+- Week 3: Milestone 2 - Carry out your learning plan.

-Week 4: Milestone 3 - Create an artifact to demonstrate your group’s learning.
+- Week 4: Milestone 3 - Create your video lesson on your chosen topic.

 During the final week of the course you will be focusing on: